sjsrey/ors/ors.md

 Formal science has its origins in Descarte's Discourse on Methods in 1637.
 From the beginning the concept of reproducibility was at the core.
-As [@Schroeder:2013uq] notes the motto of the Royal Socieity 1671
+As [@Schroeder:2013uq] notes the motto of the Royal Society 1671

 >Nullius in Verba[^verba]

 [^verba]: "Take nobody's word for it."

-A key development in the advancement of early science was the decision by the Royal Socieity to publish results in the form of letters as a way to hasten dissemination relative to book publication.
+A key development in the advancement of early science was the decision by the Royal Society to publish results in the form of letters as a way to hasten dissemination relative to book publication.
 Alongside this, the tradition of relying on  three referees for each submitted letter began then and remains with us today.

-Both the format and the process of early scienntific publishing had self-correction baked into them from the beginning.
+Both the format and the process of early scientific publishing had self-correction baked into them from the beginning.

 Use of three referees as a model for the review process dates back to this period.
 Defining science can be done many ways, but a common approach is to break science down into components: theory, methods and data.